tdwg/tcs2/docs/implementation-experience-report/README.md

 Taxon Name—like `taxonName`—and the `intersects` property for relationships between Taxon Concepts.
-When TCS is expressed in tabular form, a separate table is still needed for synonyms, because of the many-to-many relation between Taxon Concepts and Taxon Names, but there should be no identifiers for synonyms.
+When TCS is expressed in tabular form, a separate table is still needed for synonyms, because of the many-to-many relation between Taxon Concepts and Taxon Names, but this is just a pivot table and there should be no identifiers for synonyms.
 This is the same way the Name Relation table in the ColDP schema has been implemented.

 ColDP also offers a Name Usage entity "for simpler sharing", which is more similar to the Darwin Core Taxon.